 The methodology used in this study follows specific procedures and guidelines set by the EIA & Audit Regulations of 2005.
-The study adopted the following approach: The process for conducting the Impact Assessment is closely related to the flowchart in Figure 1-1.
+The study adopted the following the process for conducting the Impact Assessment is closely related to the flowchart in Figure 1-1.

-Figure 1-1: Impact Assessment Process
+Figure 1-1: Environmental and Social Impact Assessment Process